datalayer/metarepo/README.md

 Review the `patches` folder and put there any patch you would need for the `node_modules` packages.

-> PS: We depend for now on Lerna 6, we are dicussing the tradeoffs to upgrade to the latest Lerna https://github.com/datalayer/metarepo/issues/12 (cfr. gitignore).

 Install the npm dependencies.

 ```bash